rap1ds/keyword/README.md

 If you need to use a 'real' browser (Chrome, Firefox, IE, etc.) [WD.js](https://github.com/admc/wd) might help you.
 Haven't tried it, though.

-See the [Google Search example](examples/google) below for PhantomJS via WebDriver.
+See the [Google search without injector](examples/google-without-injector) below for PhantomJS via WebDriver example.

 To run the example, you have to have PhantomJS running with WebDriver on port 4444.
 To do this, install PhantomJS and type